cmugpi/learn-git/src/pres.md

 ## Seeing what the changes are

-We can know exactly _what_ the various changes to files are with `git diff`.
-We can give `git diff` a path to show us changes for just that file.
+We can find out exactly _what_ changed in a given file.

 	$ git diff main.py
 	diff --git a/main.py b/main.py